Nick-Sullivan/death-dice/README.md

    - Two 1's: Your score is 0.
 Roll again - if it's 1, 2, or 3, finish your drink.
    - Four 2's: Hold one drink in each hand until your drink is finished.
 All drinking from one must be done to the other.
    - Three 3's: Stop playing, go have a shower (take your drink).
-   - Five 4's: Put your head on the table until your drink is finished.
+   - Four 4's: Put your head on the table until your drink is finished.
    - Five 5's: Buy something from Wish.com, and give it to Mr Eleven.
    - Six 6's: Stop playing, jump into the nearest body of water you can find.
  - If a player has a final score of 11, they are known as Mr Eleven.
 They have always, and will always be known as Mr Eleven.